nergalex/f5-aks-nginx_ingress_app_protect/README.rst

 D) [SecOps] **Update WAF policy attached to a security level** -- The threat evolves, SecOps adapts WAF strategy to protect capital asset: application
 E) [SecOps] **Fix false positive** -- SecOps modify a application's WAF policy to fix a False Positive that impact User Experience
 F) [DevOps] **Secure published API** -- Limit the attack surface by allow access to only compliant API call.
 DevOps regularly update OpenAPI specifications of an App.
-G) [SecOps] **Update signatures** -- SecOps do rolling upgrade of NGINX Ingress Controller images with up to date protection engine and signatures.
+G) [SecOps] **Update WAF signatures** -- SecOps do rolling upgrade of NGINX Ingress Controller images with up to date protection engine and signatures.

 Benefit
 ###############